 - Call a mechanic - If you are not mechanically minded, then your best bet is to call a mechanic.
 Injectors (and engines) can be complicated and expensive to repair, so if you are unsure at all, then let an expert diagnose it.

 - Hook up an OBD code reader - This will tell you if the Engine Control Unit (ECU) has logged any errors.
 If an engine misfires because of a bad injector, there will be an error code that will point to the injector in question.
+If you are using a generic (not vehicle manufacturer specific) code reader then you can expect to see codes beginning with P02.
+For example, a fault with an injector in cylinder one would give a code of P0201.

 - Visually inspect the engine bay - If you open up the hood and there is a strong smell of fuel then a leaky injector could be the culprit.
 If there are no error codes, the next step will be to remove each injector for inspection.
 This is usually best left to fuel injector experts.